-Your books and paintings might become brittle and dry, wallpapers start peeling off and indoor plants might start drying up.
+Your books and paintings might become brittle and dry; wallpapers might start peeling off; and indoor plants might start drying up.

 When the humidity is too low, it affects your health.
-For instance, the skin becomes dry, your lips become chapped and your hair brittle.
+For instance, the skin becomes dry, your lips become chapped, and your hair becomes brittle.

-Too dry air is also not good for people with allergies or with chronic respiratory conditions such as asthma.
+Dry air is also not good for people with allergies or chronic respiratory conditions such as asthma.
 It can cause inflammation of the airways and the sinuses.

-Indoor allergens such as dust and pollen will float about in the air.
-Thus, you will inhale them easily and they might trigger allergic reactions.
+Indoor allergens such as mold, dust, and pollen will float about in the air.
+Thus, you will inhale them easily, and they might trigger allergic reactions.

 What happens when humidity rises above 50 percent?

 There are many effects of high humidity indoors.
-First, it can provoke allergic reactions in people who have asthma, since like dryness, wetness can also cause an inflammation of the airways.
+First, it can provoke allergic reactions in people who have asthma, since, like dryness, wetness can also cause inflammation of the airways.

 There are many health effects of high humidity on the body.
 For instance, it causes your body to overheat because humidity retains more heat.

-Your body is tricked to start sweating in an attempt to cool down.
+Your body is tricked into starting to sweat in an attempt to cool down.
 This can even lead to dehydration.

-High moisture in your indoor air makes ideal conditions for pests, worms, dust mites, pet dander and other indoor allergens to thrive.
+High moisture in your indoor air creates ideal conditions for pests, worms, dust mites, pet dander, and other indoor allergens to thrive.